bartvanbenthem/k8s-credsync/README.md

 # k8s-ntenant-credsync
-generate and synchronise basic auth credentials for all tenants with the authentication proxy
+Synchronise basic auth credentials for all tenants with the authentication proxy

 ### min requirements credsync
 * the tenant secret name to scan is set with an environment variable.